robaho/httpserver/README.md

 # httpserver

-A simple http server designed for embedding based on the JDK sun.net.httpserver - only a 90kb jar.
+An implementation of the JDK com.sun.net.httpserver.HttpServer specification with a few significant enhancements.

 It adds websocket support using modified source from nanohttpd.

 All async functionality has been removed.
 Most synchronized blocks were removed in favor of other Java concurrency concepts.

 The end result is an implementation that easily integrates with Virtual Threads available in JDK 21 - simply set a virtual thread based ExecutorService.

+Designed for embedding only a 90kb jar.

 ## background